albans/oracle-box/README.md

 This is a Vagrant file for
   - Starting up an ubuntu box
-  - Installing and setting up Oracle XE 10g universal
+  - Installing Oracle XE 10g universal
   - Setting up oracle

 The system user will get *system* password.
 You may want to change that editing the `install-ora-xe-10g-u.sh` script.